EOEPCA/system-architecture/docs/reference-architecture/federated-data-proxy-BB.md

 The Federated Data Proxy allows a platform to serve data from multiple (internal and external) providers, in such a way that is transparent to the service end-users.

 The platform offers an Inventory (STAC Catalogue) to its users that enumerates all the available (online and offline) datasets, including those that are hosted in external data providers.

-In this case there are a range of approaches for handling access to the offline/external data, that must be taken into account:
+The platform data offering thus comprises:

+* Locally managed data that is available online
+* Locally managed data that has been long-term archived, and so is available offline
-1. Data is routinely harvested and re-hosted
+* External data that is routinely harvested and re-hosted<br>
-2. Selected data is routinely harvested according to a criteria<br>
+  _Either whole datasets, or selected data according to a criteria_<br>
-   _e.g. rolling last N months data over a geographic region_
+  _E.g. rolling last N months data over a geographic region_
-3. Data is retrieved on-demand
+* Data that is retrieved on-demand - including:
+    * data in the long-term archive
+    * data that is not routinely harvested and re-hosted
-4. Data is ordered for subsequent asynchronous access<br>
+    * data that is ordered for subsequent asynchronous access
-   _This includes requests for data from Long-term Archive_
-5. On-demand data is maintained in a online cache
+* Online cache for data that has been requested on-demand

-The Federated Data Proxy offers a single point of access that transparanerly satisfies each of these data management approaches.
+The Federated Data Proxy offers a single point of access that transparently supports retrieval covering all of these data management approaches.

 ## Approach